 Some say it’s because of sanctions, others say because of lack of money, however, these two factors are used to make the bicycle culture not only popular in the DPRK, but the only viable option.
 A vast majority of Koreans cycle.
 It’s rare to meet a Korean who doesn’t know how to ride a bike.
 They’ll use their bikes for all means of transport whether it’s going to work, picking up your girlfriend or carrying home the groceries.

 3.)
-Pyongyang, “the flat land”
+Pyongyang “the flat land”

 The direct translation of Pyongyang into English is ‘flat land‘, the two favourite words cyclists like to hear.
 Pyongyang is a vastly sprawled city with large roads, newly installed bicycle lanes and gorgeous scenery.
 We were able to explore five districts within Pyongyang and each has it’s own characteristic which stands it out from the others.
 My favourite district was on the east side of Pyongyang, where residents waiting at bus stops and by the side of the tram tracks, high fived us as we waved and said hello.

 4.)
-DPRK made bikes aren’t bad
+DPRK made bikes are pretty good!

 The DPRK government recently introduced a law that does not allow foreign bicycles to be sold or ridden in the country.
 So the only way to cycle in the country is to use their very own bikes.
 Before our cycle tour began we went to a local store to pick up our very own bicycles.
 We literally rode them out of the store.
 These beauties were cheap, fairly reliable and comfortable to ride around the city.